-Do you need help because your deviled egg filling is too salty?
-I’ve had it happen more than once.
+Need help because your deviled egg filling is too salty?
+I’ve make that mistake more than once.
 My recipe came from an old Betty Crocker cookbook, and it calls for a half-teaspoon of salt.
-It’s far too much for six eggs.
-I should have made a note in the margin, but I keep forgetting.
-I only make them once every year or two.
-Each time I’ve had to figure out what to add to make deviled egg filling less salty.
+That’s far too much for six eggs, but for some reason I keep forgetting.
+I need to make a note in the margin.
+I only make them once every year or two, but each time I’ve had to figure out what to add to make deviled egg filling less salty.
 Lucky for me it always works!

 Before Deciding it’s Too Much…